triggah61/acent-messenger-app/MIGRATION_SUCCESS_REPORT.md

 ## ✅ Migration Status: COMPLETED

-The Acent Messenger Flutter app has been successfully migrated from Socket.IO to Pusher for realtime messaging with **consistent performance** as requested.
+The Q Messenger Flutter app has been successfully migrated from Socket.IO to Pusher for realtime messaging with **consistent performance** as requested.

 ## 📊 Migration Summary